Marconi-Stem/fwl/_pages/01-parts.md

 ---

-The :rotating_light: *Neotrellis Kit:* :rotating_light: use colorful :traffic_light: Neopixel LEDS :traffic_light: push buttons and a microcontroller to allow programmers to play games or work with music as a sound synthesizer.
+The :rotating_light: **Neotrellis Kit** :rotating_light: use colorful:

+:traffic_light: Neopixel LEDS :traffic_light:, soft push buttons, a microcontroller, an accelerometer, and it is sound enabled.

+This will allow programmers to :smiley_cat: Play games :smiley_cat: or work with music as a :musical_note: Sound synthesizer :musical_note:.

 ## A. For This Project We Need: